wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.19.3 =
+Fixed: Some spaces were removed (due to the extra newlines removal)
+Fixed: Better rule for the convert_post_attribs_to_array function
+Fixed: "WordPress database error Field 'post_content' doesn't have a default value"

 = 1.19.0 =
 New: Import the page breaks